- About us

 Just a small sample of what we grow!

-Can’t get enough fresh basil.
+Sweet basil is the most popular variety in our area and great for Italian style cooking.
 Pick off leaves and lay over slices of tomatoes with fresh mozzarella cheese.
 Or try pesto:

 Quick and Easy Pesto

 1/2 cup grated parmesan cheese

 Put all ingredients in blender and blend until smooth.
 Makes 1 cup.

 Yellow and green beans are available for pick your own at the farm (for members).
 In season, you can also bulk order bushels of organic beans that we get from Wally at Plainville Farm (where they have a bean-picking machine!).
 For the shares we get the beans from Wally also.

 I like making Green Bean French Fries, which are basically steamed beans with butter or olive oil and salt, eaten with your fingers.
 Mmm.